afzalex/fzlaunchpad/README.md

 - Status mappings for HTTP status codes
 - Footer content

-**Note:** The footer automatically includes attribution to the original author (afzalex).
+**Note:** The footer automatically includes attribution to the original author (Mohammad Afzal).
 This attribution is programmatically added and cannot be removed through configuration.
 Please respect the original author's work when using or modifying this project.